-- 2. Post-baccalaureate students pursuing credentials or second undergraduate degrees are admitted as post-baccalaureates, but academically they are treated as undergraduate students and as such, are required to carry the same course load as undergraduates, as described above. - 3.
+- 1. Undergraduate students are required to carry a minimum course load equivalent of 15 semester units per semester (unless stated otherwise).
+This requirement applies to all undergraduate students regardless of the number of units they need to graduate or the enrollment requirement of the study center if this differs from the CSU IP requirement.
+This means that students will be expected to enroll in elective courses, if necessary, to meet CSU IP minimum enrollment requirements. - 2.
+Post-baccalaureate students pursuing credentials or second undergraduate degrees are admitted as post-baccalaureates, but academically they are treated as undergraduate students and as such, are required to carry the same course load as undergraduates, as described above. - 3.
 Graduate students must carry a minimum course load equivalent of 12 semester units per term on condition that at least six of those units are taken at the graduate level; otherwise, graduate students must carry a course load on the same basis as under-graduates as described above. - 4.
-Any units earned during a pre-session, special session or preparatory language program conducted outside the study center academic year calendar, are not counted in meeting the semester course load requirement unless advised otherwise in the Academic Bulletin for that program.
+Units earned for any intensive course(s) taken preceding the semester shall be counted in meeting the minimum unit requirement unless advised otherwise in the academic bulletin for that program. - 5.
+Students must plan to enroll in courses that are held at the study center.
+In cases when the study center offers online courses, CSU IP participants are limited to only one online course per semester with permission from CSU IP and the international office at the study center.

 Undergraduate students are expected to take undergraduate courses while abroad.
-Students who wish to take a graduate course may do so if approved by their home campus academic advisor, registrar's office, and if in accordance with home campus course enrollment policy.
+Students who wish to take a graduate course may do so if approved by the appropriate authorities at their home campus in accordance with home campus course enrollment policy.
 Students are expected to meet course prerequisites and adhere to the same standard of work as required from other students in the graduate course.
 Students may not exceed one graduate course per semester, where permitted.
 Students who take a graduate level course are still expected to meet the enrollment minimum unit requirement of 15 units per semester and meet all course requirements as with any other course taken.
 Courses which are offered at the study center as a graduate level course only will be reported as a graduate course to the student's home CSU campus.
 Courses that are offered as either an undergraduate or graduate level course will be considered and reported as an undergraduate course in which no petition is necessary.
 Undergraduate students should exercise caution in taking graduate courses due to course difficulty and the higher standard of work expected from course registrants.

 Undergraduate students enrolled in graduate courses should not expect that the course will automatically fulfill undergraduate degree requirements.
-It is the student's responsibility to check with his or her home CSU campus to ensure that the course will meet degree requirements.
+It is the student's responsibility to check with their home CSU campus to ensure that the course will meet degree requirements.

-Full time enrollment at the study center is critical and a requirement of participation in the IP.
+Full time enrollment at the study center is critical and a requirement of participation in CSU IP.
 Failure to officially enroll at the study center and maintain the prescribed academic load can jeopardize conditions of the student's visa to remain in the host country, impact financial aid eligibility and result in dismissal from the program.

-D. Adding and Dropping Courses
+D. Adding Courses

-Students are permitted to add or drop a course by the end of the third week of instruction unless the study center has imposed an earlier deadline date.
-In case of the latter, students must follow the study center's deadline dates and policies.
+Students are permitted to add a course by the end of the third week of instruction for semester-long courses unless the study center has imposed an earlier deadline date.
+In case of the latter, students must follow the study center's deadline dates and policies unless approved by CSU IP.

-Adding or dropping a course after the third week of the term is generally not permitted by CSU IP except for:
+Adding a course after the third week of the term is generally not permitted by CSU IP except for the following reasons: